 College: University of Michigan

-Taught by Professor of Business Administration George Siedel, Successful Negotiation: Essential Strategies and Skills is offered by the University of Michigan and hosted by Coursera.
-One of our top free courses for adults looking to improve their business and personal relationships, Successful Negotiation addresses topics like:
+This course is taught by Professor of Business Administration George Siedel.
+Successful Negotiation: Essential Strategies and Skills is offered by the University of Michigan and hosted by Coursera.
+It is one of our top online courses for adults looking to improve their business and personal relationships.
+Successful Negotiation addresses topics like:

 - Types of Negotiations